MatDara/smaller-projects/README.md

 ## Current Projects
 ### Simple C++ test program
 A program to learn the basics in c++

 Look under cppTestProject/W3SchoolTutorial/myfirstprogram.cpp for notes I made via Comments.

+todo: write the comments into a Markdown File, continue from the C++ functions chapter

 ## Projects on hold
 ### Spinning Doughnut

 ## Planned Projects
+### RenCi
+A Visual Novel craetor tool simalar to RenPy but in C++

+This will most likely get it's own repository but I might as well write it up here so I won't forgett it

-### Simple game engine in C++
+### Simple RPG game engine in C++

 ## TODO
-- Add more structured practice projects
-- Improve organization
+- Make better todos